James Tytler: Life

 Tytler was born in Fern, Forfarshire, Scotland, the son of a Presbyterian minister.
 His father taught him Greek, Latin and theology.
 He probably studied for the ministry but was not interested in (Orthodox) Calvinism.
 He became a preacher in the Church of Scotland and studied medicine at the University of Edinburgh, after which he was apprenticed to a ship's surgeon for one year.
 He may not have been awarded a degree, although the 11th edition of Britannica refers to him as James Tytler, M.A.
-He declined to practice medicine but instead opened a pharmacy in Leith, near Edinburgh, which was a financial failure, leaving him in debt.
+He declined to practise medicine but instead opened a pharmacy in Leith, near Edinburgh, which was a financial failure, leaving him in debt.
 The two longest articles in the second edition of Britannica are Surgery and Pharmacy, reflecting his fields of expertise.

 In 1765, Tytler married Elizabeth Rattray, the orphaned daughter of a solicitor.
 Soon after, he fled Scotland to escape his creditors.
 His financial problems may have come from his alcoholism.
 He went to northern England, where he again tried to make a living as an apothecary.
 After fathering several children there, he returned to Edinburgh in 1772 or 1773.
 In 1774 or 1775 Tytler separated from his wife; at the time the couple had five children.

-Under the pseudonym "Ranger" Tytler published Ranger's Impartial List of the Ladies of Pleasure in Edinburgh a private book detailing 66 working ladies in the city.
+Under the pseudonym "Ranger" Tytler published Ranger's Impartial List of the Ladies of Pleasure in Edinburgh a private book detailing 66 sex workers in the city.

 The years when Tytler worked as editor of the Encyclopædia Britannica (1777–1784 for the second edition, and 1788–1793 for the third) were his most lucrative.
-He also earned income from editing other works and translations.
-In March 1785, however, he became bankrupt again, possibly due to the costs of his engaging in hot air ballooning.
+He also earned income from editing other works and translations, while renting a room for himself and his family at Duddingston.
+In March 1785 he became bankrupt again, possibly due to the costs of his engaging in hot air ballooning.
 He moved between several locations in Scotland and northern England.
 Elizabeth Rattray sued him for divorce in 1788, because he had lived with Jean Aitkenhead since about 1779 and had twin daughters with her.

 He returned to Edinburgh in 1791.
-He was outlawed in absentia by the Scottish High Court because of political dissent and moved to Belfast in 1793, then in 1795 to the United States.
+In 1793 he was charged with sedition for publishing a pamphlet championing the Rights of Man, but fled Scotland prior to his trial, travelling first to Belfast, and then in 1795 to the United States.
+He was outlawed in absentia.
 In Salem, Massachusetts, he edited the Salem Register, published some works and sold medicine.
 On 9 January 1804, Tytler left his house drunk; two days later the sea returned his body.

 James and Elizabeth Rattray were members of the Glasites, a radical Protestant sect.
 In the 1770s, Tytler left the sect and denounced it together with all churches.
 He remained a fervent Christian without denomination.
 In Salem he never went to church.